このページの本文へ移動

 The Company has appointed Deloitte Touche Tohmatsu LLC as theaccounting auditor.
 There are no special interests between the audit firm oritsexecutive members and the Company.

-Nomination and Remuneration Committee
+Nomination Advisory Committee

 Limitation of Liability Contract

 The Company has concluded an agreement with Messrs.
-Koichi Nakamura, Kozo Takaoka, Masao Horiuchi, Tomomi Nakamura, and Ms. Toko Shiotsuki to limit their liability for damages under Article 423, Paragraph 1 of the Companies Act in accordance with the provisions of Article 427, Paragraph 1 of the same Act.
+Koichi Nakamura, Kozo Takaoka, Tomomi Nakamura, Takahiro Kanzaki and Ms. Toko Shiotsuki to limit their liability for damages under Article 423, Paragraph 1 of the Companies Act in accordance with the provisions of Article 427, Paragraph 1 of the same Act.
 The limit of compensation for damages based on the agreement is the minimum liability limit stipulated by law.

 Board Composition